Looking for ideas on how to get started homesteading? Here are a few simple first steps to get you moving toward a more self-reliant lifestyle.

 Reducing your waste and living more simply is a great first step to a more sustainable and self-sufficient lifestyle.
 Once you get started you may even be inspired to strive for a zero waste home!

 Learning to be self sufficient is what homesteading is all about.
 Once you get started you might not be able to stop, at least that’s what happened to me!
 There are so many homesteading skills that are also fun hobbies and you can get started in any kind of living arrangement.
-Check out this “Ultimate List of Homesteading Skills!” for inspiration.

 My fist skill was crocheting, my mom taught me the basics when I was little, so a few YouTube videos and I had the hang of it pretty quickly.
 It’s something you can do while sitting in a waiting room, riding the bus, watching a movie, or pretty much anywhere.
 It’s also a great way to save money and give awesome homemade gifts!

 You don’t need a lot of space for a garden.
 You could incorporate fruit and veggies into your landscaping and create an edible garden or keep a few plants in pots.
-Starting an herb garden is a great way to get started small, while enhancing your cooking at the same time.
+Growing herbs is a great way to get started small, while enhancing your cooking at the same time.

 I have canned countless pounds of vegetables and fruits in a kitchen with about 4 feet of countertop space.
 You can really do it just about anywhere.
 You can even get a small portable range burner and plug it in outside if you want to escape the heat and claustrophobia.
-For a list of all the supplies you need to get started is a combination pressure and water bath canner, canning jars and lids and the Ball Canning Recipe Book.
+All you need to get started is a combination pressure and water bath canner, canning jars and lids and the Ball Canning Recipe Book.

 If you haven’t stated to grow your own produce yet, pick up surpluses of in-season items at farmers markets.
 You could also scope out a neighbors yard for edibles like fruit trees or berry bushes they may not be making use of and ask if you can harvest some for both of you.
 You may even form new relationships in the process.